Work Package 1: Management

 Work Package 7: Privacy and Ethics

-WP7 will ensure that all data collected and held within the project will comply with all local laws, regulations and ethics.
+WP7 (led by ICL) will ensure that all data collected and held within the project will comply with all local laws, regulations and ethics.
 All personal information will be processed in accordance with accepted Data Protection Principles outlined above.
 Responsibility for data will be with the host institution/data provider.

 - Develop appropriate policies, procedures and management accountability and structures to provide a robust governance framework for information management.